srozemuller/IntuneAssistant/IntuneAssistant.WebInterface/src/content/docs/docs/what-is-intune-assistant.md

+---
+title: What is Intune Assistant
+description: Intune Assistant short description
+---
 # What is Intune Assistant

 Intune Assistant is a powerful toolkit designed to simplify the daily tasks of Intune administrators.
 It transforms complex management processes into streamlined workflows, giving you a clearer view of your environment and more control over your deployment.